 Travelling time: 12 hrs

-A popular historical city of Madhya Pradesh, Gwalior would be a great place to visit during weekend.
+A popular historical city of Madhya Pradesh, Gwalior would be a great place to visit near Delhi during winter on the weekend.
 It is a city that is not only popular for its present day artistic skills but is also known for the valor of its erstwhile Scindia rulers.
 This historic city is dotted with a number of architectural marvels that are worth-visiting.
 You can visit some of the most popular tourist attractions such as Gwalior Fort, Sun temple, Jai Vilas Palace Museum, Saas-bahu temple, Gujari Mahal, Phool Bagh, Teli ka mandir, memorial of Tansen etc. if you are a wildlife and nature enthusiast, you can also opt for a wildlife safari in the Madhav National Park.

 Distance from Delhi: Around 350